 The 2021 Clean Energy Australia report, which provides a comprehensive overview of the Australian clean energy sector, notes that one in four households now have solar panels – the highest rate in the world.

-Unlike ICE vehicles that emit a range of particulates, contaminants and gases as a result of the combustion process, at a vehicle level, BEVs only emit heat.
+No. Unlike ICE vehicles that emit a range of particulates, contaminants, gases and a lot of heat as a result of the combustion process, BEVs only emit a little heat.
+There are no tailpipe emissions or pollution.
+Zip.
+Zero!

-However, they use the same compounds in their tyres and brake pads as other vehicles and these will expel some particles into the environment through normal wear and tear.
+However, as with all cars, they use the same compounds in their tyres and these will expel some particles into the environment through normal wear and tear.
+The same goes for brake pads, although because BEVs have regenerative braking, brake pads generally last longer too.

 Like ICE cars, EVs use metals, rubbers, plastics and glass in their construction, which contribute similar levels of pollution during manufacture.